Dorothy F. Leet, 1894 – 1994

 Since even this partial listing of her activities adds up to a schedule for at least two people, Miss Leet meets that problem by frequently putting in two days work in one.
 ‘Many times I sit down at my desk after dinner to work,’ Miss Leet commented, ‘and when I am through, and draw open the curtains, I see that the sun is already lighting the rooftops” (9).

-Going all the way back to her Barnard yearbook from 1917, the caption under Leet’s picture reads: “Fire that’s closest kept burns most of all” (Mortarboard, 1917, page).
-This quotation from Shakespeare’s Two Gentlemen of Verona seems to embody her private self.
-Though her professional correspondence and documentation is well-preserved, private photos, letters, and other personal artifacts are not extant.
-The true nature of her relationship with Sara Porter is unclear, though their decades-long affiliation, including world travel and retiring together to New Jersey for their final years, seems to indicate a true partnership.
+Leet’s Barnard yearbook from 1917 captures an early glimpse of her character, with the caption beneath her photo reading, “Fire that’s closest kept burns most of all,” a line from Shakespeare’s Two Gentlemen of Verona( Mortarboard, 1917, page).This quote seems to reflect her reserved and private nature.
+While her professional correspondence and records are well-preserved, personal photos, letters, and other intimate artifacts have not survived.
+The nature of her relationship with Sara Porter remains ambiguous, though their decades-long association, shared travels, and eventual retirement together in New Jersey suggest a deep and lasting partnership.

 As there were a number of members present who had stayed at Reid Hall during the past year Mrs Reid [Helen Rogers Reid] asked that they tell of their impressions […] They were unanimous in praise of Miss Leet.
 They said she had accomplished marvels; that she gave herself unstintingly to the interests of the Club and to the care of those staying there; that she is admired and liked by the French; that she is a most capable representative of the Club in the various circles in Paris and a charming hostess. [...]
 It was said that the atmosphere was delightful and homelike; the dining room well run and the food so good that it spoiled them for Switzerland’s hotels. […].